© Crown copyright 2016

 If you are or someone you know is in immediate distress or in crisis please contact the emergency services on 999.

-The Mefloquine Single Point of Contact is for current and former service personnel who have concerns about their experience of Mefloquine (commercially known as Lariam) which launches 5 September 2016.
+The Mefloquine Single Point of Contact is for current and former service personnel who have concerns about their experience of Mefloquine (commercially known as Lariam).
+This single point of contact was launched on the 5 September 2016.

 The MOD takes the health and well being of its personnel seriously and acknowledges its duty of care to provide the best possible support to them.
 This service provides information and signposting to a range of services to address their concerns.